As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 support you can go further than you you give yourself credit for.
 If you

-don’t have clear goals when you start your coaching that is OK and we can
+don’t have clear goals when you start your coaching that is OK.
+Often the

 Be open.
 Coaching is a thinking partnership and the less you hold back,